5j54d93/Quoridor-iOS-Game/README.md

 ### Authentication

-User should choose form "Returing "
+User should choose form "RETURING PLAYER" or "NEW PLAYER" first, then we'll use this to decide displaying between "Sign in" and "Sign up".

 Provide 4 Sign-in method：